alecntan/alecntan.github.io/about.md

 Hello!
 I’m Alec Tan.

 I’m a software engineering student at the University of New South Wales (UNSW), Australia.
-I have a passion for solving problems, and making new things, through code.
+I have a passion for solving problems, and creating cool things, through code.

 My coding journey began when I was given a book on programming at the age of 11 years old.
 I enjoyed seeing the computer complete its appointed task all by itself, and seeing how much you can accomplish through code.
 This enjoyment then lead me to pursue software engineering after high school.